 Planning for Your Family's Financial Security

 A comprehensive estate plan is an effective tool for ensuring that your wishes are respected while securing your family's financial security.
 However, there are a number of tax, financial, and legal considerations that must be taken into account when structuring a will, trust, guardianship, conservatorship, health care directive or business continuity plan.
-At The Women & Children’s Law Center, our attorneys work closely with clients, evaluating their current financial situation in order to determine how best to structure or reallocate assets through a will or trust for tax and legal purposes.
+At Self & Spurgeon Legal Group, PLLC, our attorneys work closely with clients, evaluating their current financial situation in order to determine how best to structure or reallocate assets through a will or trust for tax and legal purposes.
 If you own a company, we take steps to ensure your company's by laws conform to any proposed business continuity plan.
 In each case, our attorneys consult tax experts, accountants, and financial planners whenever needed to draft comprehensive and enforceable documents that carry out your wishes.

 Regardless of whether you are just starting out as a young family or are facing retirement in the next few years, an estate plan can help you protect more of your hard-earned money.
-To schedule an appointment and discuss the estate planning options available to you, contact The Women & Children’s Law Center today.
+To schedule an appointment and discuss the estate planning options available to you, contact The Self & Spurgeon Legal Group, PLLC today.